 Overtime is a costly and common extra expense that businesses often find themselves shelling out every month.
-With the correct overtime management solutions, employers can reduce expenditures and increase productivity in their workforce.
+With the correct overtime management strategies, employers can reduce expenditures and increase productivity in their workforce.
 Taking on a few or all of these strategies to manage overtime for your employees will help keep your budget and employee morale in check.

 Evaluate Workload Assignments